jspanchal/codetonics/_posts/angular/2018-05-21-two-way-data-binding-custom-component.md

 The property binding here is *one-way*.
 When **Child Component** updates the property ```name```, **Parent Component** won't know about it.
 There comes the *Event binding*.

 ## Event Binding
 A parent component can listen to an event raised by its child component by adding the target event within parenthesis ```()``` in the target element.
 This is called Event Binding.
+Read more about [How to use Event Emitters in Angular] here.(http://codetonics.com/angular/using-event-emitters-in-angular/)

 ``` xml
 //parent.component.template.html